jake-hebert/Zendesk-JSON-To-Salesforce/README.md

 - Run 'npm install'

-- Create a file called "constants.json" in your root directory
+- Create a file called "settings.json" in your root directory

-- populate the variables that will be used for processing example constants.json:
+- populate the variables that will be used for processing example settings.json:
   {
   "startLine": 0,
   "endLine": 200,
   "filePath": "./data/FullExport.json",
   "errorFilePath": "./data/ErrorLog",
   "username": "salesforceUsername@asdf.com",
-  "password": "passwordAPPENDEDSECURITYTOKEN"
+  "password": "passwordAPPENDEDSECURITYTOKEN",
+  "token": "",
+  "instanceUrl" : ""
   }

 start & end lines - where the parser will begin and end processing.
 This will automatically update to the next